 Now I want you to think about what happened after you heard those two magic words and had your license in hand (goofy picture and all).
 What did you do?
 Did you throw caution to the wind and start driving on your own terms instead of continuing to obey the rules of the road?

 No!
 You don’t because you know it doesn’t work like that.
 In order to keep the privilege of having a driver’s license, you have to know and follow the rules.
 Well, guess what?
 Being a Christian is a lot like driving.
 Why?
 Because after you become a Christian, you can’t just go your own way; living life on your terms.
 You have to live like Jesus.
-And the only way to live like Jesus is to make time to know Him up-close and personal-like.
+And the only way to live like Jesus is to spend time with Him to know Him up-close and personal-like.

-Jesus tells us to come to Him in prayer and that He will speak, answer, console, and counsel—pray short, simple prayers throughout your day.
+God tells us to come to Him in prayer and that He will speak, answer, console, and counsel—pray short, simple prayers throughout your day.

 Serve.